shivani1105/DiamondVault/README.md

 cd DiamondVault
 # Install dependencies
 ```
+## Tools and Technologies Used
+- **Development**: Developed using VS Code and GitHub for code collaboration and integration.
+- **Project Management**: Trello was used for task management and Agile tracking, facilitating collaboration and progress monitoring.
+- **Demo and Documentation**: [YouTube Video Demo](https://www.youtube.com/watch?v=P7_rFjazdtw) showcases the application's functionality and user interface.

 ## How It Works
 1. **Admin Login and Authentication**: Secure login for authorized access.